bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-2/cli-basics.md

 # Intro to CLIs
-A CLI, or **command line interface**, is a program that exposes its functionality via the command-line.
-I know, what a shock.

-We've already been using a very sophisticated CLI - Vagrant.
-Today, we are going to create our very own CLI that copies files using only the Python Standard Library.

 ## Goal 1: Create an ArgumentParser class
 1. Create our module and add a docstring to it